stevenlimcorn/Mask-Classification/README.md

 # Mask-Classification

-### Introduction
-This is an image classification model that classifies different ways of people wearing masks.
+A ViT based image classification model that classifies whether a person is wearing a mask properly.

+### Dataset
 The data is retrieved from kaggle, created by [KUCEV ROMAN](https://www.kaggle.com/tapakah68/medical-masks-part1).
 The dataset used has 40000 images with each 10000 images for each labels.

 The labels are:
 * TYPE 1 - There is no mask on the face.